teejee2008/conky-manager/HOWTOBUILD.md

 ```

+## clone this repository
-## the following command will create a subdirectory from whatever directory you are currently in called conky-manager2 then download the files from github and put them in that subdirectory:
+the following command will create a subdirectory from whatever directory you are currently in called conky-manager2 then download the files from github and put them in that subdirectory:
 ```
 git clone https://github.com/zcot/conky-manager2.git
 ```